staxrip/staxrip/md/test-build.md

 - NVEncC added --lookahead --cbrhq --vbrhq --aq-temporal --no-b-adapt --i-adapt --output-depth --strict-gop --vbr-quality --vpp-gauss --vpp-knn --vpp-pmd --device --preset --direct --adapt-transform --enable-ltr
 - added the possibility to use different x265 options in first and second pass
 - added setting 'Snap to desktop edges'
-- added possibility to add hardcoded subtitles using VapourSynth
 - added option to extract timecodes file from MKV (Options > Misc, disabled by default)
 - added timecodes file option to muxer dialog, can be TXT or MKV
-- added SUP/PGS support using hardcoded subtiltles and VapourSynth
+- added support for hardcoded subtitles using VapourSynth for srt, ass, idx/vobsub, sup/pgs

 #### Fixed Bugs